The Book of Mozilla: The Book of Mozilla, 11:14

 This verse first appeared in Firefox Nightly 58, landing in the Mozilla trunk codebase on September 22, 2017, and was later uplifted to show up in Firefox 57 Beta.

 It refers to the major changes that culminated in the Firefox 57 release with the Quantum project.
 "Time and Space" refer to Quantum itself, while "Flow" refers to the Quantum Flow project, "new raiment" and "Light" refer to the UI refresh known as the Photon project.
 The Quantum Project contained the first major piece of code taken from Servo, the layout engine written in Rust, to which "oxidised metal" is a reference.
 The 11:14 chapter and verse notation refers to November 14, 2017, the day Firefox 57 was released.

 The Book of Mozilla, 6:27

 This verse first appeared in Firefox Nightly 80, landing in the Mozilla trunk codebase on July 22, 2020.
-According to the comment, it was supposed to be added in 27 June 2020, with the availability of Firefox Preview.
+According to its annotation, it was intended to be added on June 27, 2019, with the introduction of Firefox Preview.

 In the HTML source of the Book of Mozilla page, this verse is accompanied by the following annotation: